nhxv/uq-ecommerce/README.md

 ### How to start

-Run final-script.sql in sql-script folder to get some sample data.
+Run final-script.sql in sql-script folder to load sample data to database.

 ### Licenses
 All product images are taken from canifa.com